voutcn/megahit/README.md

 Memory Control
 ----------------
 We recommend to set `-m` as large as possible.
 In general, 90% of the free memory is recommended.
-This option is required to control the maximum memory that can be used for the SdBG construction.
+This parameter is used to control the maximum memory that can be used for the SdBG construction.
 It is required to prevent the program from using swap space.

 Since v0.2.0, it is not necessary for the SdBG builder to use up all the memory specificed by `-m`.
 The option `--mem-flag` specifies the ways to utilize memory: `--mem-flag 0` to use minimum memory, `--mem-flag 1` moderate memory and `--mem-flag 2` all memory.

 Input Files